glucasroe/glucasroe.github.io/_posts/2017-08-15-association-anywhere.markdown

 title: 'Association Anywhere—Version 8'
 date: '2017-08-15 05:34:34'
 image: /posts/aa/aa-logo.png
-tags: project
-excerpt: '<p>Analyzing, testing, and releasing a massive redesign of the leading association management product</p>'
-read: 4:43
+alt: 'The Association Anywhere Logo, an orange hummingbird.'
 ---
 #### Overview:
 * **Company**: <a href="https://www.acgisoftware.com/">ACGI Software</a>
 * **My Role**: User research, interactive prototyping, interaction design, visual design, user testing
 * **Collaborators**: Greg Reich, Head of Product.
 Alan Moore, UX Developer.
 Also, a ton of great developers on the ACGI Team.
 * **Technology**: Oracle Database

 When working at ACGI, I glazed a lot of eyeballs whenever I told someone what I did for a living.
 After running through the usual "What's a UX design?"
 I would explain what ACGI does&mdash;making association management software.

 Professional associations have similar needs to other businesses or organizational bodies, but they typically do so with few resources and with a deep need to connect together information usually held in silos.
 ACGI creates the nerve center for these organizations, a sprawling product called "Association Anywhere" that manages almost every aspect of an association's existence.